facebook/react-native/docs/GettingStarted.md

 <block class="mac ios android" />

-## Dependencies
+## Installing Dependencies

 <block class="mac ios" />

-You will need Xcode, Node.js, the React Native command line tools, and Watchman.
+You will need Node.js, Watchman, the React Native command line interface, and Xcode.

 <block class="mac android" />

-You will need Android Studio, Node.js, the React Native command line tools, and Watchman.
+You will need Node.js, Watchman, the React Native command line interface, and Android Studio.

 <block class="mac ios android" />

 ### Node, Watchman

-We recommend installing Node and Watchman via [Homebrew](http://brew.sh/).
+We recommend installing Node and Watchman using [Homebrew](http://brew.sh/).
+Run the following commands in a Terminal after installing Homebrew:

 ```
 brew install node
 brew install watchman
 ```

-> [Watchman](https://facebook.github.io/watchman/docs/install.html) is a tool by Facebook for watching changes in the filesystem.
+> [Watchman](https://facebook.github.io/watchman) is a tool by Facebook for watching changes in the filesystem.
 It is highly recommended you install it for better performance.

 ### The React Native CLI

-Node comes with npm, which lets you install the React Native command line interface.
+Node.js comes with npm, which lets you install the React Native command line interface.
+Run the following command in a Terminal:

 ```
 npm install -g react-native-cli